ezerfernandes/util/README.md

 `+12` as “plus 12 days”, and prints the resulting date in the same format.

-`disp` is a triviality.
-My `.screenlayout` directory contains a number of shell scripts, saved for me by `arandr`, for reconfiguring the screen dimensions to match various monitor setups.
-I use `disp 1` when I want to use the laptop screen only, `work-vertical` when my work monitor is in its vertical configuration, and `work-vertical-stand` when it is also on a stand.
-The `disp` command finds one of these and runs it; it also supports a `-c` flag so I can use it as the backend of a shell programmable completion function.

 `do-over` is a triviality: it runs a certain command every time you hit enter.
 I don't know why I like it so much.

 `dt` is for managing the names of KDE desktops.
 The System Settings widget for doing this is clumsy.
 Basic use is `dt [ -n number ] new-name`.